xtianbong/mben6270/README.md

 http://localhost:8000/
 ```

-If you don't have python installed and would like to use the built-in server, intall the latest version of Python and then run the command for 3.7.
+If you don't have python installed and would like to use the built-in server, install the latest version of Python and then run the command for 3.7.
 You can find the latest version here https://www.python.org/downloads/ (this works for Windows and MacOS).

 **Option 2: Node.js Web Server**\
 If you have Node.js and the http-server module already installed, skip the installation part and just run the http-server command as listed in item 3 here.